 27925 Golf Pointe Blvd., Farmington Hills, 248-994-1111, L&D Tue.-Fri., D Sat.-Sun.

-Hour Detroit’s pick for Restaurant of the Year in 2014 features everything from duck a l’orange to black truffle risotto to a dish called “Tasting of Veal.”
-There’s also an expansive wine list and homemade ingredients like butter and bread.
+A past Hour Detroit’s Restaurant of the Year features duck a l’orange, black truffle risotto, and a dish called “Tasting of Veal” made from homemade ingredients.
+There’s also an expansive wine list.

 17051 Kercheval Ave., Grosse Pointe, 313-343-8800, D Tue.-Sat., Brunch Sun.